maastrichtlawtech/awesome-legal-nlp/summaries/shao2020bertpli.md

   - Top 2 teams in COLIEE-2019 competition:
     - JNLP: trained a supervised summarization model based on COLIEE 2018’s dataset and applied the model to encoding the case document into a continuous vector.
 They combined such the summary embeddings with lexical matching features, calculated by ROUGE and learned the document rankings via RankSVM.
     - ILPS: generated summaries by the TextRank algorithm first and assessed pairwise relevance by a carefully fine-tuned BERT model, combined with oversampling strategies.
+- Results:
+  - BERT-PLI outperformed the baseline methods by a large margin (F1 of 58.6%), including the traditional retrieval models (F1 of 53.1% for the top performing LMIR) and the deep learning ones (F1 of 18.7% for the top performing ARC-II).
+  - BERT-PLI outperformed the models from the top 2 teams (57.6% and 52.9% in F1 for JNLP and ILPS, respectively).
+  - The LSTM and GRU versions of BERT-PLI achieved similar performance (58.1% against 58.6% in F1, respectively).
+  - An ablation study investigating the effects of the fine-tuning stage showed that using the original parameters of the pre-trained BERT model results in a big drop in performance of about 10% in F1 compared with BERT-PLI.